 It seems, we have hit the jackpot.
 We feel affirmed: it’s not worth worrying.
 Come what may, there is always an appropriate solution, it’s only a question of our mindset.
 Therefore, we enjoy our life even more intensely and spoil ourselves with even more extravaganza, like for example the South-Pacific trip in 2017.

 Someday, our nest egg will collapse.
-Perhaps, destiny incites again somebody (you?) to feed our travel account, but perhaps by then it will just be time to go on our last journey…
+Perhaps, destiny incites again somebody (you?) to feed our travel account, but by then it's time to go on our last journey anyway…

 You may learn more, how it came about that we dropped out, if you click the link about us